SirBrucey/pyirccat/README.md

 > echo "@user foo" | netcat -q0 localhost 4444
 ```

-(would send to user even if you invoked the bot with a channel other than #someotherchannel)
+(would send PRIVMSG to user instead of channel)

 #### Installation